chocolatewithbanana/snake_battle/README.md

 # snake_battle
-A snake-game with multiplayer written in C with SDL
+A snake-game with multiplayer written in C using SDL